climatescope/climatescope.org/app/_en_country/liberia.md

 Liberia’s has outlined four mitigation scenarios in their Intended Nationally Determined Contribution (INDC).
 The scenarios target 30% renewable energy generation, improving energy efficiency by 20%, the use of biofuels in transportation as well as the development of a landfill gas plant in Monrovia by 2030.
 If successfully implemented, the country would see a 15% reduction in greenhouse gases.
 However, the ability to realize these reductions relies upon the international community providing adequate financial support, capacity building and the transferring of technologies.

-#### Score Summary

-Liberia scored 1.33 in Climatescope 2016 and ascended four places on the list of countries overall to 31<sup>st</sup> position.
-Its latest score – identical to its 2014 tally – was bolstered by a strong performance on Clean Energy Investment and Climate Financing Parameter II.

-On Enabling Framework Parameter I, the country’s score dropped by a small amount following a slight deterioration on two indicators – its policy on access to energy and regulation of distributed energy.
-It plummeted 16 places in the ranking to 28<sup>th</sup>.

-On Parameter II, Liberia’s score shot up fourfold, propelling the country twenty-four places up the order to 7<sup>th</sup> position.
-This reflected a marked improvement on the loans and grants indicator, rather than new investment in clean energy projects.

-Liberia ranked 43<sup>rd</sup> overall on Low-Carbon Business & Clean Energy Value Chains Parameter III.
-Despite a modest increase in its score, thanks to the emergence of the sector’s first financial institution, the country dropped two places in 2016.

-Similarly, on Greenhouse Gas Management Activities Parameter IV, its score rose, but it edged down one place to a very poor 55<sup>th</sup>, above only Haiti, Myanmar and Suriname.